 Students generally should plan to bring their own snacks, meals, and water as needed for the duration of the time they will be at a learning center.
-OGCS will provide one nutritionally adequate meal to eligible students scheduled to be onsite for two or more hours.
+OGCS will provide nutritionally adequate meals to students scheduled to be onsite for two or more hours.
 Refrigeration and/or access to kitchen facilities are not available to parents/guardians and students at the learning center.